paulcostanza/breakout/notes.md

 - add a high score menu that has a 'global high score' that saves to a database
 - add a password, but not until I am working on global storage
 - "For secure storage, especially when dealing with authentication-related data, server-side storage is recommended."
-- limit top 10 high school
+- limit top 10 high score
+- under user name menu, auto highlight and be able to press enter
+- another cool color: brickColor = '#9324ab'
+- add a place to send a comment/question/consern/problem.
+Would Like to have it so it sends an annoyomus email to me.

 ## power-ups to add